Life Lessons Written in Plaster Dust

 I’m talking about the sort of project that leaves plaster dust in your toothbrush and knocks you out of your comfort zone for weeks.

 As I type this, the bathroom on the second floor of our 85-year-old English Tudor is completely gutted.
 There’s a tile guy dragging a large bucket of mud up the stairs and a carpenter drilling through a wall above me.
-Meanwhile, a giant shop vac has taken up residence in the hallway, which is littered with enough tools to supply a satellite store for Frentz & Sons Hardware .
+Meanwhile, a giant shop vac has taken up residence in the hallway, which is littered with enough tools to supply a satellite store for .

-But my Shrine-area neighbors will vouch for the fact that this project is child’s play compared to the "extreme makeover" our family endured 15 years ago.
+But my neighbors will vouch for the fact that this project is child’s play compared to the "extreme makeover" our family endured 15 years ago.
 I'm referring to the hellacious nine months it took to gut and remodel our kitchen while we added a new sunroom and an attached garage.
 (Believe anyone who tells you that a remodeling project can drag on as long as a pregnancy and seem twice as painful as childbirth.)

 Even so, I haven't lost my passion for restoring old houses.
 Over the years, in fact, I've found that the whole process of remodeling is loaded with valuable lessons in character-building.
 Here are just a few: